 Moreover, each of your three reports may contain differing information, as each bureau obtains its information from different sources.
 In some cases, a lender may report its information to just one credit bureau rather than to all three.
 Therefore, you may choose to obtain a copy of your free report from each of the three major crediting agencies rather than just one.

-Identifying Identity Theft Using Your Credit Report
+How to Identify Identity Theft Using Your Credit Report

 One of the largest benefits of monitoring your credit report on an annual or more frequent basis is your ability to dispute any errors that you find.
 Your credit report contains a wealth of personal information about you, including: